BatGap Logo

 Tom: Definitely.

-Rick: There are books which consist of words, and there are people teaching satsangs which consist of words.
-So we’re trying to find ways of clearly expressing these concepts or these experiences, which really… and it’s not unusual that it’s difficult to express experiences in words.
-I mean, try to describe the color red to a blind person, what are you going to say?
 But when we speak of the color red, it’s more of a common shared experience that billions of people have, and so we kind of agree on what it means.
 But when we start speaking of experiences that are more rare and unusual, then we’re really in a pioneer stage of trying to formulate our expressions clearly.

-Tom: Absolutely right.
-And I’m writing my blog in words.
-I’ve written loads of essays, and I’m on your wonderful show as well.
-We’re trying to sort it out.
-The reason I said that was because I don’t want your viewers to go away thinking that when you get this understanding, it’s like, “Okay, now I know the truth.
-There’s no person here”.
-Or, “Now I know the truth.
-There is a person here”.
-Or, “Now I know the truth.
-There is a person”.
 The truth is not the concept.
 The truth is just this in terms of spirituality, when we talk about spiritual truths and the truths of our experience.
-And the ultimate truth of our experience isn’t the same as a scientific truth, like maybe understanding how airplanes work, which is a completely different understanding to freedom from suffering.
+And the ultimate truth of our experience isn’t the same as a scientific truth, like maybe understanding how airplanes work, which is a completely different understanding from freedom from suffering.
 It’s not the same.
 You’re free from suffering.
 You might not understand how airplanes work.
 They’re different types of understanding.

 Rick: Different types of understanding, yeah.
 And I think you can have a pretty…

 Tom: Like the thermometer and the ruler or something.
-Again, they’re doing different things, they’re different insights into different things.
+Again, they’re doing different things.
+They’re different insights into different things.

-Rick: I think you can actually have a pretty good understanding of the mechanics of being free from suffering in terms of realizing one’s true nature and all that stuff, and yet still be suffering, because your understanding is not the same as the actual experience would be.
-And I think conversely, one can actually shift into the experience of one’s true nature, but not have a really clear understanding of it, and even actually be fearful, because, “What is this?
-What has happened to me?”
 There’s a book I talked about with my guest last week called Collision with the Infinite by Suzanne Siegel, and it’s going to be coming out again in print.
-And she had this sudden shift into not having any sense of a personal self, and it terrified her.
-It took her about 10 years to work it out, what had actually happened.
-So I think understanding and experience complement each other nicely, and neither is sort of sufficient unto itself.
+She had this sudden shift into not having any sense of a personal self, and it terrified her.
+It took her about ten years to work it out, what had actually happened.
+So I think understanding and experience complement each other nicely, and neither is sufficient unto itself.

 Rick: Yeah, slap you in the face.

-Tom: I was like, “You can’t just say all there is is this”.
-But it was.
-It was like, “This is it”.
-It’s true.
-And I felt gutted.
-And at the same time, it was such a relief because it was like, all those teachings and everything, I can see what they’re getting at now.
-But you can also see how they over-complicate things at the same time.
-And people can have a conceptual understanding of a teaching, but one thing that you get in common with people who really get it, really woken up, is they always say, “It’s not what I thought it was”.
-And they always say, “It’s also what I’ve always been experiencing”.
+But you can also see how they overcomplicate things at the same time.
+And people can have a conceptual understanding of a teaching, but one thing that you get in common with people who really get it, who are really woken up, is they always say, “It’s not what I thought it was.”
+And they always say, “It’s also what I’ve always been experiencing.”

 Rick: Yeah, both those things.